Uvacoder/uvacodernotes10b/docs/linux/setting-up.md

 ---
 id: setting-up
-title: Setting up a New Machine
+title: Setting up a new machine
 ---

 ## Some things I like to do when setting up a new Linux machine.